Toriality/emojiguesser/README.md

   - **Guess by name**: You'll get one random emoji and 4 different emoji names, guess which name is the right one and represents the given emoji!
 - All emojis are included!
 That means over **3,782 possibilities**, do you know them all?
 > [!NOTE]
-> Certain emojis can display as a combination of two different emojis, flag emojis can be displayed as two letters instead of their emoji and some newer emojis can be missing and instead a blank box will be displayed.
+> Certain emojis can display as a combination of two different emojis, flag emojis can be displayed as two letters instead of their emoji and some newer emojis can be missing leading to a blank box being displayed instead.
 This mostly depends on which browser you are currently using, mileage may vary.

 <h2 align=center>How To Play:</h2>

-#### <h3 align=center>🟩 https://hexguesser.vercel.app 🟩</h3>
+#### <h3 align=center>😎 https://emojiguesser.vercel.app/ 😎</h3>

 <h3 align=center>What is a Hex Code?</h3>